If you don’t have a social media kit, you’re missing out—BIG TIME.

 Don’t worry, it’s easier than you think.

-Here are the steps that will help you create an all-around social media kit to solidify your brand’s authority and streamline the content creation process.
+Here are the steps to help you create an all-around social media kit to solidify your brand’s authority and streamline the content creation process.

 Off the top of your head, think of five gigantic brands that have cemented their legacy in their industry.
 Chances are, their logo and their brand colors came to mind as you thought of their name.